aliaksander-samuseu/docs-3.0.1/source/admin-guide/saml.md

 ### SAML Attributes

+The below information focuses on the SAML-specific NameID attribute.
+For a broader discussion of attributes, including how to create custom attributes, check the [attrbiutes section](./attribute.md) of the documentation.

 #### Custom NameID
 Gluu Server comes with the `transientID` attribute which is the default `NameID`.
 If there are other `NameID` requirements, it is possible to create them as well.